 Germination requires light.
 Don’t bury the seeds.
 Instead press them gently onto the surface of the fresh, seed-starting mix.

 Keep the pots in a light location at around 72℉.
 Placing the seeds in a clear plastic bag will help to maintain temperature.

 The soil should be kept moist during this process.
 Try not to overwater the seeds.
 This can cause the Gerbera Daisies to rot and germination to fail.

 Grow one seed in each pot.
 These flowers dislike having their roots disturbed.
 This can cause them to fail during transplanting.
 Growing in peat or paper pots that will decompose when planted in the soil negates this problem.

 Depending on the viability of the seeds and the conditions, germination can take up to 30 days.
 Gerbera daisy seeds will bloom 18 to 24 weeks after germination.

 Once the seedlings have developed at least two sets of true leaves they can be carefully transplanted into larger pots.
 Don’t disturb the roots during this process.

-As the last frost date approaches, begin the process of hardening off the plants.
+As the last frost date approaches, begin the process of hardening off.
 Once acclimatised the gerberas can be planted into their final location.